 In March 1991, I went to another state and had a mini-abdominoplasty for scar revision.
 When the cosmetic surgeon saw the scar he said “That incision was closed unevenly!”.
 The three cosmetic surgeons in my area never hinted that my gynecologist was at fault.
 So, after my surgery I submitted my records from him with before and after photos.
 Anthem reimbursed me for the abdominoplasty.

 I was on Zoloft for a year and gained nearly 60 pounds.
 I finally ‘quit’ doctors.
 In 2001, I became a vegetarian.
 I lost most of my weight, but I still am 30 pounds over my ‘intact’ weight.
 I eventually could not wear contact lenses due to eye dryness.
 I still have episodes of rage and anger, panic attacks and on going depression.
-Low libido, and few slight orgasms.
-Bad back pain, knee pain, sciatica, and hip and joint pain.
+I have low libido, and few slight orgasms, along with bad back pain, knee pain, sciatica, and hip and joint pain.

 I was 5’4 and now measure 5’2.
 I can only get one finger (normal is 2 to 3 fingers) between my ribs and pelvic bones due to post hysterectomy skeletal changes.
-In February 2017, I was diagnosed with Bladder Cancer.
-Fortunately, low grade and manageable.
+In February 2017, I was diagnosed with bladder cancer.
+Fortunately, it was low grade and manageable.
 It bothers me to ‘need a doctor’.
-There are studies linking Hysterectomy and Ovary removal to both Bladder Cancer and Renal Cell Carcinoma.
+There are studies linking hysterectomy and ovary removal to both bladder cancer and renal cell carcinoma.

 Where I Am Now